damianavila/RISE/doc/index.rst

 Disclaimer
 ----------

-Please be aware that the extension built from this repo is not compatible with JupyterLab and must be used with the classic notebook.
+Please be aware that the extension built from this repo **is not compatible with JupyterLab and must be used with the classic notebook** (i.e. notebook <= 6).

 JupyterLab and Notebook 7 users are encouraged to use the RISE JupyterLab extension instead: